Overview in PDF form

 Time zones define specific periods of time during which a key is allowed to operate.
 A time zone may cover only a few hours, such as a normal work shift, or may cover several days.
 Each door to which a keyholder has access may be linked to one of the time zones.
 For example, a user may be able to unlock the front door of the building at any time, the computer room only from 7 AM to 5 PM Monday through Friday, and the break room only from noon until 2 PM on weekends.

 The controller may be programmed to automatically unlock itself at a specified time, then automatically re-lock at a later time.
 This feature is useful for the front door of a building to which a large number of people need access.
-The Timed Unlock function can be restricted to not work on holidays.
+The Scheduled Unlock function can be restricted to not work on holidays.
 The controller also features a First-Man-In function that requires that a legal key be inserted in the controller on any given day before the controller will automatically unlock.
 This prevents unlocked doors on days with inclement weather when no employees have made it to work.

 The controller may be programmed to record key accesses, and thus provide an audit trail of keyholders who have used the door.
 The information recorded includes the key identification, the date, and the time.
 Keys may be programmed to record an audit trail of which controllers they have been used in, including the date and time.